2025 Hornyhead Fish Festival,

 The Newborn Schoolhouse would like to invite you to join us for a fun-filled day of activities.
 We will have vendors selling everything from homemade crafts to Direct Sale Company items, food, a car show, music and, of course, our annual fishing tournament.
 The Annual Newborn Hornyhead Fish Festival and Tournament is the biggest event all year in Newborn and this year promises to be bigger and better than ever.

 All anglers are on their own for the Hornyhead Fishing Tournament.
 Once you have registered online you do not need to come by the schoolhouse prior to going fishing.
-Please find a stream or creek (see fishing map) and please be respectful of private property.
+Find a stream or creek (see fishing map) but please be respectful of private property.
 Either ask permission first or find a public stream.
-All fish must be caught on April 27 and must be turned in for judging by 12:30 p.m. so fish anytime between 12:01 a.m. and 12:30 p.m. but remember your fish must be alive and only bring your best fish in for judging.
+All fish must be caught on April 26 and must be turned in for judging by 1:30 p.m. so fish anytime between 12:01 a.m. and 1:00 p.m. but remember your fish must be alive and only bring your best fish in for judging.
 Judging is by length and then number of horns.
-YOU MUST BE PRE-REGISTERED either online or in the morning of the festival in order to be eligible to win a prize in the Fishing Tournament.
+YOU MUST BE PRE-REGISTERED either online or in person the morning of the festival in order to be eligible to win a prize in the Fishing Tournament.

 Helpful hint: Hornyheads are bait fish, frequent rapidly moving water in creeks and streams, hide among the rocks and have tiny mouths.
 So you'll need a tiny hook.
 Rumor has it worms make great bait.